ForgeTech/kppk/libs/fg-lib-new/README.md

-# fg-lib
+# fg-lib-new

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test fg-lib` to execute the unit tests.
+Run `nx test fg-lib-new` to execute the unit tests.